Glassboro High School: History

-The school's two cafeterias were, in effect, segregated until 1974.
-This was called out in a student article in the school newspaper and the following year the cafeterias were fully integrated.
+Students from Elk Township had attended Glassboro High School as part as part of a sending/receiving relationship with the Elk Township School District until Delsea Regional High School opened for the 1960–61 school year.

 On June 19, 1986, President Ronald Reagan became the first sitting president to speak at a high school graduation when he spoke at the Glassboro High School commencement ceremonies.

 Awards, recognition and rankings

 The school was the 221st-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 231st in the state of 328 schools in 2012, after being ranked 188th in 2010 out of 322 schools listed.
 The magazine ranked the school 197th in 2008 out of 316 schools.
 The school was ranked 242nd in the magazine's September 2006 issue, which surveyed 316 schools across the state.